2024 Philadelphia Eagles season: Week 4: at Tampa Bay Buccaneers

 The Eagles visited the Tampa Bay Buccaneers without star receivers A. J. Brown and DeVonta Smith as well as tackle Lane Johnson, due to concussions suffered by Smith and Johnson and an ailing hamstring for Brown respectively.
 The Buccaneers raced to a 24–0 lead in the first half, and never looked back.
 While the Eagles were able to cut Tampa Bay's lead to 24–14 in the third quarter thanks to a better defensive effort, the Buccaneers would pull away, limiting Philadelphia to only a defensive two-point conversion the rest of the way.
 The Eagles dropped to 2–2 with the 33–16 road loss.
-It was the fourth time in the last five meetings Tampa Bay had beaten Philadelphia, including playoff matchups in 2022 and 2024.
+It was the fourth time in the last five meetings Tampa Bay had beaten Philadelphia, including playoff matchups in the 2021 and 2023 seasons.